barisumog/simple_cache/README.rst

 -----

 Each cache file contains a single dictionary, acting as the namespace for that cache.
-Within the file, you can set and retrieve any ``key:value`` pairs as needed.
+Within the file, you can set and retrieve any ``key : value`` pairs as needed.

 When setting a key, you must give a ``ttl`` value, or time to live, in seconds.